 Lago Todos Los Santos

 Lago Todos Los Santos also sits in Vicente Pérez Rosales National Park.
-We visited on a beautiful winter day in June, so it was pretty empty.
+We visited on a beautiful day in June (off-season), so it was pretty empty.
 But supposedly, this is a very popular spot to hang out in the summer.
 People come here to swim, boat, kayak, hike, fish, etc. There are plenty of tours that offer fishing excursions, treks, and more in the area if you are interested.
-Most of these tours can be booked in Puerto Varas and Puerto Montt.
+Most of these tours can be booked in Puerto Varas and Puerto Montt or online.

 You can also hike and explore the area on your own, but we suggest downloading maps beforehand.
 A popular hike in the area is Paso Desolación for a pretty view of Osorno Volcano and over the lake.
 Plenty of people also come here to just relax on the shores.

 There was only one other visitor from Santiago on the boat with us.
-We ended up chatting with him for a bit and and ended our excellent day exploring by grabbing a drink at his friend’s café back in Puerto Varas before heading back to Puerto Montt.
+We ended up chatting with him for a bit and and ended our excellent day in the area by grabbing a drink at his friend’s café back in Puerto Varas before heading back to Puerto Montt.

 What to Bring when Visiting Saltos del Petrohué & Lago Todos Los Santos

-Cash: We paid for everything this day in cash.
-It is best to carry smaller denominations of Chilean pesos to pay for bus rides because they only took cash and may not be able to break large bills.
+Cash: For the bus, park pass, boat, etc. It is best to carry smaller denominations of Chilean pesos to pay for bus rides because they only took cash and may not be able to break large bills.
 The boats tours also only took cash.

-Park Pass: If you purchased your park pass online beforehand, make sure you bring the pass with you.
+Park Pass: If you purchased your park pass online beforehand, make sure you bring the pass with you or have the digital copy ready.

 Comfortable walking shoes: Not a lot of walking is required on this trip.
 However, the trails at the Saltos del Petrohué can get a bit wet, so it is best to have good tread.
 If you want to do a longer hike in the area, bring proper hiking shoes.